michhar/michhar.github.io/_posts/2017-02-12-confusion-matrix-code-revealed.md

 ...
 ```

-And finally, I used `matplotlib` and an example from the python docs, with this code,
+And finally, I used `matplotlib` and a modified example from the python docs, with this code,

 ```python
 # Plot our confusion matrix